 What is a PPO?

 A civil order with criminal and civil contempt powers.
-PPO's are orders by the Circuit Court that forbid or require a person to do something.
+PPOs are circuit court orders that prohibit a person from doing particular things to or regarding a protected individual.
 The person filing is the petitioner and the person against whom a PPO is filed is the respondent.
 A PPO may order the respondent not to:

 What is the penalty for violating a PPO?